rlamorea/weBASIC/docs/first-program.md

 You've saved it, though.
 So why keep it around?
 Let's get rid of it so we can move on.

-Hit the escape key (esc, ESC, ESCAPE) to get back to the EDIT command line, and then type:
+Press the escape key (esc, ESC, ESCAPE) to get back to the EDIT command line, and then type:

 <pre>
 NEW